tapjs/tapjs/src/reporter/README.md

 ## Reporters in Node-Tap

-The `base` and `terse` reporters are built into this module, and always available in node-tap.
+The following reporters are built into this module, and always available in node-tap.

+### base

 `--reporter=base` is the default.
 It provides a reasonable amount of information about what's going on, without too much noise.
 If